dale-wilson/PyGmailAttachmentReader/README.md

 in a safe place.
 Note that this is not as dangerous as storing a password.
 If someone gets a copy of your secrets file they can claim to be your application which counts against the limit Google keeps of how often you can run your application before you have to pay.
+They will *not* have access to your private information.

 #### Huh?
 Isn't GmailAttachmentReader already registered as an application?